 - Click & Safe snug harness indicator can be helpful but isn’t foolproof

-Overall the Britax Pavilion 70-G3 is a well-designed convertible seat with many bells and whistles.
+Overall the Britax Pavilion is a well-designed convertible seat with many bells and whistles.
 Innovative safety features and quality components provide peace of mind and ease of use continues to be an area where Britax convertibles really shine.
 It’s definitely one of the easiest convertible seats to install properly, especially if you can take advantage of the simple LATCH installation.
-My only real complaint (and it’s not a huge issue) is with the new tethered HUGS pads.
-I’m just not loving this new design – particularly on smaller, rear-facing babies.
+My only real complaint (and it’s not a huge issue) is with the HUGS pads on smaller, rear-facing babies.
 The good news is that they’re removable and not required when the seat is being used in the rear-facing position.
-Removing the HUGS pads is fairly easy and intuitive but reattaching them (mandatory when the Pavilion is used forward-facing) is tricky because you probably won’t remember how to put them back on correctly.
-I was going to make a video demonstrating how to remove and reattach the tethered HUGS pads but then I discovered that Britax beat me to it!
-So, instead of reinventing the wheel – check out Britax’s video if you’re thinking about removing the tethered HUGS pads on your Britax G3 convertible.
-Or, if you’ve already removed them and now need help getting them back on correctly.
+Removing the HUGS pads is fairly easy and intuitive just remember to put them back on before using the seat forward-facing!

-Thank you to Britax USA for supplying the Pavilion 70-G3 used in this review.
+Thank you to Britax USA for supplying the Pavilion used in this review.